gradutree/twice/react.md

-To build react bundle.js used by the main app
+To run the web app
 -----
 - run `npm run build` or `npm run watch` (auto-detect build)
 - this will create bundle.js that the main app uses